istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 [...]
 {{< /text >}}

-As a benefit of decoupling egress getaways from the `IstioOperator` manifest, you have enabled the possibility of setting up custom readiness probes to have both services (Gateway and upstream Service) aligned.
+As a benefit of decoupling egress getaways from the Operator manifest, you have enabled the possibility of setting up custom readiness probes to have both services (Gateway and upstream Service) aligned.

 You can also inject OPA as a sidecar into the pod to perform authorization with complex rules ([OPA envoy plugin](https://github.com/open-policy-agent/opa-envoy-plugin)).